meteor/galaxy-docs/source/mongodb.md

 description: Learn how to configure your MongoDB provider for Galaxy
 ---

-Since Galaxy doesn’t provide a MongoDB cluster for production usage, you will need to host one yourself.
+Although Galaxy provides a free MongoDB service, it is not suitable for production usage.
+Because of that, we advise you to host one yourself.
 We recommend using a dedicated database hosting service such as [ScaleGrid](https://console.scalegrid.io/users/register?partnerID=meteor.com) or [MongoDB Atlas](https://www.mongodb.com/cloud/atlas).

 To configure MongoDB for your Meteor application, see the detailed steps in the [Deployment guide](/deploy-setup.html#mongo-configure).